-Watch Guns N' Roses debut new song 'The General' in Los Angeles
+Watch Guns N' Roses debut 'The General' live in Los Angeles

-Guns N’Roses have debuted a new song called ‘The General’ in Los Angeles this week (November 2).
+Guns N’Roses have debuted ‘The General’ for the first time live in Los Angeles this week (November 2).
 Check out the new track below.

 The band first teased ‘The General’ back in August, saying the track would feature on a B-side on a 7-inch vinyl version of their new single ‘Perhaps’ which was released on October 27.